zorbash/zorbash.github.com/content/post/my-year-with-elixir.md

 ## Why Elixir

-My first experience with Elixir came when at [work](http://skroutz.gr) my team was looking for looking for a web application framework to receive enormous loads of Analytics traffic (see related [analytics-blogpost][analytics-blogpost]).
+My first experience with Elixir came when at [work](http://skroutz.gr) my team was looking for a web application framework to receive enormous loads of Analytics traffic (see related [analytics-blogpost][analytics-blogpost]).

 We investigated many options in nodejs, Erlang, Clojure and Ruby.